 Pronunciation of 'Scutellaria'

 The word 'Scutellaria' refers to a genus of flowering plants commonly known as skullcaps.
-It is pronounced as 'skjuːˈtɛlərɪə' or 'skuːˈtɛlərɪə' in English.
+It is pronounced as /ˌskjuːtəˈlɛəriə/ in English (en-US).

-The word 'Scutellaria' originates from Latin, derived from 'scutella,' meaning 'little dish,' referring to the shape of the calyx of the flowers.
+The word 'Scutellaria' originates from Latin, where 'scutella' means 'a small dish or tray,' referring to the shape of the calyx in some species.

 Pronunciation Details